How We Used Shares of Coca-Cola to Teach

 How These Savings Can Transform Her Future

 If they were able to teach their kids to save and invest, the kids would be far more likely to buy much nicer toys paid for in cash without debt by the time they were 25 or 30.
-Then, instead of squandering their wealth and shipping it to banks in the form of interest on credit cards and installment loans, they would avoid financial stress and experience the joy of the bank paying them.
+Then, instead of squandering their wealth and shipping it to banks in the form of interest on credit cards and installment loans, they would avoid financial stress and experience the joy of the bank paying them, either in the form of interest on their deposits or ownership of the bank’s bonds or dividends from their ownership of the bank’s stock.
 It’s just a better way to live.
 Credit card debt is poison.
 Financial stress is misery.
 They are not mandatory parts of life.
 Our actions result in us suffering under their weight, most of which starts with buying a car at 16 years old.
 It is the thing that kicks off the chain reaction of working to make payments.

 I hate seeing people experience this, mostly because it happens to good, hardworking men and women who just got the wrong examples early in life.